-The programme is consistent with the Learning, Teaching and Assessment Strategy of the Department of Journalism, Media and Business.
+The programme is consistent with the Learning, Teaching and Assessment Strategy, 2015-20.

-The Department aims to provide a stimulating learning environment:
+The strategy aims to provide a stimulating learning environment:

 - i) by aspiring to match best practice in HE in all aspects of the learning environment; - ii) by embedding the principle of active learning in its work.